samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

 %/accordion%

-%accordion%I only want my existing customers to see and be able to shop in my shop, can I make my shop 'member only'?%accordion%
+%accordion%I only want existing customers to see and to shop in my shop, can I make it 'member only'?%accordion%

 Yes, you can restrict access to your shop to approved customers only.
 Checkout instructionshere.

 %/accordion%

-%accordion%How can I tell my customers about how my shop works?
-Including my delivery terms and conditions etc?%accordion%
+%accordion%How can I tell my customers about how my shop works and the terms and conditions?%accordion%

 There is the option of adding a ‘shopfront message’ to your shop.
 This message is clearly visible to customers when they visit your shop and you can add as much or as little detail here as you like.
 Instructions for inserting a ‘shopfront message’ can be found here.